How to Open a Dispensary in Oregon

 Significant milestones and legislative changes have marked the path to cannabis legalization in Oregon.
 In 1998, Oregon became one of the first states to legalize medical marijuana with the passage of Measure 67, allowing patients with qualifying conditions to access cannabis for therapeutic purposes.

-Then, in 2014, Oregon made history by legalizing recreational marijuana through Measure 91.
-This move opened the door to a thriving industry, with the state generating over $1 billion in cannabis sales by 2017.
+In 2014, Oregon made history by legalizing recreational marijuana through Measure 91.
+This decision paved the way for a booming industry, and by 2017, the state had generated over $522 million in cannabis sales.
+Oregon achieved another significant milestone in 2020 when cannabis sales exceeded $1 billion.

 Today, Oregon allows adults aged 21 and older to possess and purchase cannabis, fostering a dynamic market with numerous dispensaries, cultivation facilities, and infused product manufacturers.